18F/identity-idp/docs/sdk-upgrade.md

 ## Watch SDK versions

 New versions come from [this Acuant repo](https://github.com/Acuant/JavascriptWebSDKV11).
-To determine if we need an upgrade, compare the [lastest release](https://github.com/Acuant/JavascriptWebSDKV11/releases) version number to the latest in our [`/public/acuant`](/public/acuant) directory.
+To determine if we need an upgrade, compare the [latest release](https://github.com/Acuant/JavascriptWebSDKV11/releases) version number to the latest in our [`/public/acuant`](/public/acuant) directory.

 Someone on the team should watch the current version so we know when to upgrade.
 Team members can sign up for notifications of new versions at **Watch → Custom → Releases** in the Acuant repo.